anadeheza/geoguessr/README.md

 # Geo Guesser

-A web app like GeoGuessr, you just guess random places around the world, built With React + Vite, i used the Google Maps API ( Street View Panorama and Street View Service), the React Leaflet and Leaflet (for the Interactive Guess Map) and CartoDB Voyager Map Tiles (to have English countries/cities' names)
+A web app like GeoGuessr, you just guess random places around the world, built with React + Vite, i used the Google Maps API ( Street View Panorama and Street View Service), the React Leaflet and Leaflet (for the Interactive Guess Map) and CartoDB Voyager Map Tiles (to have English countries/cities' names)

 ## How to Play
 The game is pretty simple actually, you get a random place where you can move around, by going forward, backward, rotating and zooming in and out